pjcv89/AutoTag/README.md

 ## Usage

-**Docker users**: If you will be using the [Docker image](https://hub.docker.com/r/pjcv89/autotag), make sure you have [Docker](https://www.docker.com/get-started) installed in your machine and just run the following command in your terminal to pull and run the latest version of the image.
+**Docker users**: If you will be using the [Docker image](https://hub.docker.com/r/pjcv89/autotag), you don't have to worry for any of the requirements, but make sure you have [Docker](https://www.docker.com/get-started) installed in your machine.
+Just run the following command in your terminal to pull and run the latest version of the image.

 ```bash
 docker run -p 8080:8888 pjcv89/autotag